Fusion5-BusinessCentral/fusion5-businesscentral.github.io/docs/AddOns-Other/11-API-Generator/Functionality.md

   - This field should not be changed, except if there is a reason for this change and user knows the consequences.
 - **Parent Table Code**
   - Optional field to specify parent-child relation.
 If specified, the child API page is exposed separately, but also as a part of the parent object.
-  - When this field has a value, the **Parent Table Relation** is mandatory.
+  - The **Parent Table Relation** is mandatory when this field has a value.
 - **Parent Table Relation**
   - Specifies connection between parent and child table.
 - **Change Tracking Allowed**